 They combined two terms to create their name.
 They are referred to as “ankole” in Uganda and “watusi” by the Tutsi population of Burundi.

-The present breed, however, didn’t develop until the 1960s as a result of crossbreeding between Sanga cattle and a domestic variety from Canada.
+The present breed, however, didn’t develop until the 1960s, when Sanga cattle were crossbred with a domestic variety from Canada.

-These animals with horns are still uncommon due to their novelty, with only about 1,500 members as of 2016.
+Due to their novelty, these animals with horns are still uncommon, with only about 1,500 members as of 2016.

 The majority of Ankole-Watusis have reddish-brown skin with patches or mottling of white.